Hayao0819/hayao0819.com/readme.md

 ## Development

 In order to run this project, you need latest Node.js installed on your machine with pnpm package manager.

-**(For Hayao0819):**

-In order to make development easier, use volta nodejs version manager which will manage everything for you.
-In order to install volta, use:

 ```bash
 brew install volta # macos